pengutronix/flamingo/doc/content/developer/data_model.rst

     # all following examples use a ContentSet 'cs' created like this:

-    In [1]: from flamingo.core.data_model import ContentSet, Q
+    In [1]: from flamingo import ContentSet, Q

     In [2]: cs = ContentSet()